-When the fuel gauge begins to register below the "full" mark, the gauge readings will drop much faster until it reads" empty".
+When the fuel begins to register below the "full" mark, the display readings will drop much faster until it reads" empty".
 When this occurs, the trim angle has affected the sender reading.
-When the gauge registers "empty", the sender has bottomed out and there may be 3 to 4 gallons of fuel in the tank.
+When the display registers "empty", the sender has bottomed out and there may be 3 to 4 gallons of fuel in the tank.
 See Figure I7.

-Figure 17: Trim Angle Effect with Low Fuel
+Figure I7: Trim Angle Effect with Low Fuel